Jezzamonn/phone-tree-of-despair/dialog/dialog.md

 Alright, that all looks correct!
 Your registration is now renewed.
 Before you leave, can you rate your customer experience today?
 Please enter a number from 1 to 5.

+Please enter a number from 1 to 5.

+Please, please enter a number from 1 to 5.

+Congrations, you have killed the automated voice service!

 Thank you for your rating.

-Congrations, you have killed the automated voice service!

 This was Phone Tree of Despair, a game made for Ludum Dare 47.
 I hope you enjoyed it!
 I'm Jez Swanson, known as jezzamonn on twitter.
 If you entered Ludum Dare, please give the game a rating on the Ludum Dare website.
 You can find the link at jezzamon dot itch dot io.
 Congrats again on winning!
 Good bye!